After living in the desert for almost 2 years we are packing up and heading for the hills of Kentucky, come along for the ride.

 We had an hour wait there and I was starving so Nidia called her friend the taxi driver and told him to go get us a pizza and bring it to the airport.
 He did!
 Food never tasted so good.
 Our flight home took about 15 minutes.

-I was happy to be home but more happy that I went.
-It was a once in a lifetime experience.
+I was happy to be home but happier that I went.
+It was a once-in-a-lifetime experience.
 The good news is, we are going back.

 One of the best things I ever did on Roatan was introduce myself to Nidia Webster.
 Without this woman in my life I wouldn’t be having these amazing giving experiences.
 Roatan Because We Care is her community grassroots organization and believe me when I say, this woman can move mountains.
 She does so much for the island of Roatan, and now Puerto Lempira, blessed to call her my bestie.